Margaret Ravoir: Lake Ontario marathon wins

 On August 29, 1931, when Young won the 15-mile men's division for the Lake Ontario swim, Ravoir had an exceptional swim time, going under the 5-hour marker, completing the ten-mile women's race in 4:56:44 before a noteworthy crowd of 80,000.
 With the water temperature at 70 degrees, it was one of the warmest races in the series.
 She was around twenty-five at the time.
 Against 35 rivals, and a crowd of 100,000, she won the event and took home the $5,000 first prize purse, completing the race a half mile ahead of the second-place finisher.

 Despite her margin of victory, diminished crowds and the Depression cut her earnings on August 27, 1932 for the 10 mile Lake Ontario Race from a former $5,000 to $3,000.
 She completed the race with a time of 5:22:18.
 She jumped into the lead only 100 yards from the start, steadily lengthening her lead as the race progressed and drew to a finnish.
 She won by 15 minutes and 1500 yards.
 Despite threatening weather, a crowd of 30,000 spectators lined the shoreline to watch the race.

 On her return to her hometown of Philadelphia after her Canadian victories, she was greeted by cheering crowds and afforded a variety of city honors.

 Later life and death

-Ravoir retired in 1967 from her job in Philadelphia as a book keeper at the Naval Publications and Forms Center, where she had been employed for nineteen years.
+Ravoir retired in 1967 from her job in Philadelphia as a bookkeeper at the Naval Publications and Forms Center, where she had been employed for nineteen years.
 She was a member of Philadelphia Chapter of U. S. Olympians, The Ladies Society of Philadelphia Turners, an athletic and fraternal organization, The Ladies Philadelphia Rifle Club, and the Tabor United Church of Christ.

 She died at age 66 on October 17, 1973.
 She was buried at Forest Hill Cemetery.